 - Clean Eating Carrot Cake Oatmeal

 - Clean Eating Lemon Blueberry Oatmeal

-- 1 very ripe banana or 2 yellow bananas
+- 1 medium banana (brown, OR 2 yellow bananas)